Virginia “Gee Gee” Pasquet

-A funeral service for Mrs. Pasquet will be conducted at 11:00 a.m.
+A funeral service for Mrs. Pasquet was conducted at 11:00 a.m.
 Saturday, November 12, 2022, at the Strasburg Presbyterian Church with Rev. David Howard officiating.
-Burial will follow in Riverview Cemetery.
+She was laid to rest beside her husband in Riverview Cemetery.

 The family will receive friends at the church on Saturday one hour prior to the service.